-46. Nuisance from open air burning and Incinerators
+45. Nuisance from Open Air Burning and Incinerators

-- (1) A person who has lit a fire in the open air, or the owner or occupier of the land on which the fire is lit, must ensure that the fire, including in an incinerator: - (a) is not offensive or a nuisance to another person in the vicinity or beyond the property boundary; - (b) does not cause a hazard to a person's health; - (c) does not have an adverse impact on visibility beyond the property boundary, including reducing the visibility of motorists and other users of a public road; - (d) does not create a hazard on or near a public road; - (e) the fire or use of the incinerator is supervised by an adult at all times; - (f) sufficient fire suppression or extinguishing equipment is available to extinguish the fire if required; - (g) the vegetation to be burnt is dead and dry prior to lighting it; and - (h) at the site of the fire, the wind speed must not exceed 15 kilometres an hour (8 knots). - (2) A person must not light or allow a fire to remain lit on land owned or occupied by them regardless of whether they lit the fire, if the fire contains any of the following materials: - (a) green or wet material; - (b) non timber based building materials; - (c) rubber or plastic, including plastic mulch, plant pots and packaging materials; - (d) furnishings and carpet; - (e) manufactured chemicals; - (f) petroleum or oil products; - (g) paint, including any container in which paint is kept; - (h) food waste;
+- (1) A person who has lit a fire in the open air, or the owner or occupier of the land on which the fire is lit, must ensure that the fire, including in an incinerator: - (a) is not offensive or a nuisance to another person in the vicinity or beyond the property boundary; - (b) does not cause a hazard to a person's health; - (c) does not have an adverse impact on visibility beyond the property boundary, including reducing the visibility of motorists and other users of a public road; - (d) does not create a hazard on or near a public road; - (e) the fire or use of the incinerator is supervised by an adult at all times; - (f) sufficient fire suppression or extinguishing equipment is available to extinguish the fire if required; - (g) the vegetation to be burnt is dead and dry prior to lighting it; and - (h) at the site of the fire, the wind speed must not exceed 15 kilometres an hour (8 knots). - (2) For the purpose of sub-clause (1), a person must not light or allow a fire to remain lit on land or in an incinerator owned or occupied by them regardless of whether they lit the fire, if the fire contains any of the following materials: - (a) green or wet material; - (b) non timber based building materials; - (c) rubber or plastic, including plastic mulch, plant pots and packaging materials: - (d) furnishings and carpet; - (e) manufactured chemicals: